How to use Gorgias rules to prioritize VIP customers using customer tags: 2026 guide

 Taking it a step further with the 'priority' field

-Not too long ago, Gorgias added a dedicated field for setting ticket priority, with levels like "Low", "Normal", "High", or "Critical".
+Gorgias provides a dedicated field for setting ticket priority, with levels like "Low", "Normal", "High", or "Critical".
 This adds a bit more structure than tags alone because it can directly change the order tickets are assigned to your team.

 You can tweak your rule to use this field.
 For instance: "IF a customer's order count is greater than 10, THEN set priority to 'Critical'."
-This is a nice little upgrade to make sure nothing important gets buried.
+This is a great way to make sure important requests are front and center.

-So, what's the alternative?
-The answer isn't to rip out your entire helpdesk and start from scratch.
-A much smarter move is to add an AI layer that works with the tools you already use.
+A smart way to scale is to add an AI layer that works alongside the tools you already use.
 This is exactly what a platform like eesel AI does.
-It plugs right into your Gorgias setup to fix the very issues we just covered.
+It plugs right into your Gorgias setup to help manage the considerations we just covered.

 Connect all your knowledge, not just helpdesk data

-eesel AI goes straight for the siloed knowledge problem.
+eesel AI helps solve the challenge of siloed knowledge.
 It connects with over 100 sources, including Confluence, Google Docs, your old tickets, and even Slack.
-The AI reads and learns from all of it.
+The AI learns from all of it to support your Gorgias workspace.

 Build flexible automations you can actually test

-Remember that "no-test" problem? eesel AI solves it with a powerful simulation mode.
-Before you ever let the AI talk to live customers, you can run it on thousands of your past tickets in a safe, sandboxed environment.
+eesel AI provides a powerful simulation mode.
+Before you deploy automation to live customers, you can run it on your past tickets in a safe, sandboxed environment.

-You get to see exactly how it would have performed, check the responses it would have sent, and get real forecasts on how many tickets it will resolve.
-This lets you tweak the AI's tone and knowledge before a single customer interacts with it.
-No more crossing your fingers and hoping for the best.
+You get to see exactly how it would have performed and check the responses it would have sent.
+This lets you refine the AI's tone and knowledge base before a single customer interacts with it, ensuring you deploy with complete confidence.

 Get full control with a customizable AI engine

-While Gorgias rules are stuck with rigid "if-then" logic, eesel AI gives you a workflow engine you can fully customize.
-Using a simple prompt editor, you can tell the AI exactly what its personality should be, what tone of voice to use, and what actions it's allowed to take.
+While Gorgias provides a reliable rules framework, eesel AI offers a workflow engine you can fully customize to complement it.
+Using a simple prompt editor, you can define the AI's personality, tone of voice, and the specific actions it's allowed to take.

-eesel AI can do a lot more than just tag tickets.
-It can look up real-time order info, process a return through an API call, or triage a ticket with way more nuance than a simple rule ever could.
-You get all the benefits of smart automation without giving up control.
+eesel AI can do more than just tag tickets: it can look up real-time order info, process a return through an API call, or triage a ticket with impressive nuance.
+You get the benefits of advanced automation while maintaining full control.

-The AI Agent features in Gorgias are usually sold as an add-on.
-As you can see on their pricing page, their model is based on usage: you pay around $0.90 to $1.00 for every ticket the AI fully resolves.
+The AI Agent features in Gorgias are a powerful add-on.
+As shown on their pricing page, their model is value-driven: you pay around $0.90 to $1.00 for every ticket the AI fully resolves.

 eesel AI pricing

-eesel AI's pricing is built to be predictable.
-Instead of paying per resolution, you pick a plan that comes with a large bucket of monthly AI interactions (which can be a reply or an action, like tagging a ticket).
+eesel AI's pricing is designed to be predictable.
+Instead of a per-resolution model, you choose a plan with a set number of monthly interactions (which can be a reply or an action, like tagging a ticket).

 | Feature | Gorgias AI Agent | eesel AI |